The Digital Diary Revolution: Beyond the Paper Page

 The most honest version of your inner life rarely makes it onto paper, it's the draft you delete before anyone can see it.

 However, pure isolation isn't always the answer.
 Some people benefit from a middle ground: private reflection with an optional social outlet, sharing anonymously with a trusted community when isolation starts feeling like avoidance rather than protection.
+That's the exact gap I tried to fill when I built Poplar.

 That balance between raw reflection and meaningful pattern recognition raises an important question: what happens once you've found your voice, and what do you do with what it's telling you?